kujua/kujua.github.io/_posts/2016-09-01-book-leanpub-scrivener.md

 I wrote the book on a MacBook Pro with lots of memory to have all applications I need opened including one or two virtual machines.
 My editor for the text is [Scrivener](https://www.literatureandlatte.com/scrivener.php) - I used it for some time now and it deserves its own blog post.
 For the code I used different editors, but mostly [Atom](https://atom.io/).

 Leanpub also provides a PDF version that can be uploaded to Amazon for offering a print-on-demand book.
 In fact, they encourage authors to do this once the book is 100% finished.
+In my case the publisher Apress approached me and in December 2016 the book was published by them.
+This means that I had to take down the book on Leanpub and it is not available there anymore.

 **Conclusion**